 Your cat’s overall health is important, of course.
-Dental care is an important aspect of your kitty’s health too.
+Cat dental care is an important aspect of your kitty’s health too.
 Cat Clinic of Johnson County offers cat dental care that you can depend on for the health and well-being of your favorite felines.

 Cats have many of the same dental problems that people do.
 The primary problem is that your cat cannot tell you when it is having a dental issue.
 Treatment is largely the same too, except that your cat may need special care when undergoing dental treatments.